liuxy1103/GRDBIS/README.md

-This repo contains the code of our paper submitted, which is an extension version of our work "Efficient Biomedical Instance Segmentation via Knowledge Distillation" published in MICCAI-22.
+This repo contains the code of our paper, which is an extension version of our work "Efficient Biomedical Instance Segmentation via Knowledge Distillation" published in MICCAI-22.

 ## Installaion